Magnus Stenbock: Nine Years' War (1689–1695)

 In September 1688 Stenbock was appointed major in the Swedish auxiliary corps led by General Nils Bielke in the Nine Years' War against France.
-At that time Sweden was in an alliance with the Netherlands by virtue of the guarantee treaty of 1682.
+At that time Sweden was in an alliance with the Netherlands.
 In January 1689 Stenbock and the Swedish auxiliary corps, under the command of lieutenant colonel Johan Gabriel Banér, were sent to the garrison of Nijmegen.
 Stenbock stayed in Nijmegen while large parts of the Swedish troops were sent back to the Swedish provinces in Germany, due to tensions between Denmark and the Duchy of Holstein-Gottorp.
 The duchy lay south of Denmark, and was allied with Sweden.
 In early June Stenbock and his regiment were sent to the garrison of Maastricht.
-In September he was granted permission by Prince Georg Friedrich of Waldeck to join the allied army as a volunteer.
-He experienced no battles, and when the allied army established winter quarters Stenbock traveled home to Stockholm.
+In September he was granted permission by Prince Georg Friedrich of Waldeck to volunteer in the allied army.
+He experienced no battles, and when the army established winter quarters Stenbock traveled home to Stockholm.

-Stenbock returned to Maastricht in April 1690, and was immediately commissioned to the front lines in Wallonia in the Spanish Netherlands, where the Swedish auxiliary corps united with the 38,000-strong allied army of Prince Waldeck.
-On 29 June of the same year Waldeck was briefed that a French army of 35,000 men under the Duke of Luxembourg was positioned at the town of Fleurus, which came as a huge surprise in the allied field camp.
+Stenbock returned to Maastricht in April 1690, and was immediately commissioned to the front lines in Wallonia in the Spanish Netherlands, where the Swedish auxiliary corps united with the 30,000-strong allied army of Prince Waldeck.
+On 29 June of the same year Waldeck was briefed that a French army of 40,000 men under the Duke of Luxembourg was positioned at the town of Fleurus, which came as a huge surprise in the allied field camp.
 The next day Waldeck's army marched towards the Sambre river, and on 1 July the bloody battle of Fleurus took place.
-Stenbock stood with the Swedish auxiliary corps on the right wing of the allied army, and witnessed the sound defeat of Waldeck's army at the hands of Luxembourg.
-During the retreat Stenbock took over the command of a Swedish battalion.
-He managed to bring himself and the battalion to safety from the battlefield, and took some French prisoners of war and a French standard.
-Waldeck suffered heavy losses, estimated at 20,000 casualties, with the Swedish relief corps effectively destroyed.
+Stenbock stood with the Swedish auxiliary corps on the right wing of the allied army, and witnessed the defeat of Waldeck's army at the hands of Luxembourg.
+During the retreat Stenbock took over the command of a Swedish battalion, which he brought to safety from the battlefield, taking some French prisoners and a French standard.
+Waldeck suffered heavy losses, with the Swedish relief corps effectively destroyed.